Takeley

 Takeley is a village and civil parish in the Uttlesford district of Essex, England.
+It lies 4 miles east of Bishop's Stortford, its post town, which is over the county boundary in Hertfordshire.
+The parish includes part of London Stansted Airport within its boundaries.

 History

 A number of theories have arisen over the origin of the village's name.
 One believes the village's name was a corruption from the "Teg-Ley" of sheep clearing.
 Another theory is that Takeley is derived from the Saxon lord Taecca, who owned land in Essex and Oxfordshire, the latter of which has a village named Tackley.
 In more recent times, Takeley is thought to have derived from "settlement next to open forest" in reference to the Forest of Essex.

 When Takeley was first recorded by the Normans in 1086–87 its boundaries were approximately 8 miles (13 km) in length, with a total area of 3,000 acres (12 km2).

-However, since the development of Stansted Airport, it has lost nearly a third of its land.
+Takeley parish church, dating from the 12th century, is dedicated to the Holy Trinity, and was Grade I listed by English Heritage in 1967.

-The previous Cooper's End was demolished and the cargo area of Stansted Airport stands on the ground once occupied by the settlement.
-The access to and from the airport at Cooper's End was closed briefly in January 1991 but was re-opened in November of that year.
+The hamlet of Cooper's End was demolished to make way for the cargo area of Stansted Airport.
 Cooper's End roundabout was constructed as part of the new airport, and is just west of the terminal.

-Takeley parish church, dating from the 12th century, is dedicated to the Holy Trinity, and was Grade I listed by English Heritage in 1967.
+The airport's main passenger facilities, including Stansted Airport railway station, lie within the parish of Takeley.

 Geography

 The village is situated approximately halfway between Bishop's Stortford and Great Dunmow, and on Stane Street, the Roman road from Braughing to Colchester.
 The A120 road and Stansted Airport is at the north.

 Takeley consists of a number of 'Ends' and 'Greens', namely Brewer's End (John le Brewer, 1327), The Street, Smith's Green, Bamber's Green (Bambrose Green, from the Banbury family at Sheering Hall), Molehill Green (Morrell's Green), and Mill End.

+The Office for National Statistics defines a built up area called "Takeley and Little Canfield" which covers Takeley village and extends into the neighbouring parish of Little Canfield.
+At the 2021 census, this built up area had a population of 5,550.
+In 2021 the parish had a population of 5,331.